 How did the idea for SILK Home Staging & Styling come about?

-Investing in property and flipping houses for profit while lecturing, as well as helping friends and acquaintances to maximise sales prices on their homes, lead to me pursuing the idea as a business.
+Investing in property and flipping houses for profit while lecturing, stuff as well as helping friends and acquaintances to maximise sales prices on their homes, sales lead to me pursuing the idea as a business.
 SILK Home Staging & Styling was born and it was really an instant success.
 I soon realised that while there was a huge demand for talented home stagers in Australia, there were no accessible courses for those who wanted to enjoy the same success I have experienced with my business.
 So I recently founded the International Institute of Home Staging.
 It offers the first and only interactive online home staging and property styling courses in Australia.

 What was the most difficult challenge you faced while starting out?